Iluvitari/AZ104-Notes/AZ-104 Overview.md

 - Separate from AAD
 - Custom roles can be added
 	- Roles are list of permissions
-	- Only at control plane
+	- Mainly at control plane
+-

+## Control and data plane
+- Control -> ARM Azure Resource Manager
-- ARM
+	- Resources under ARM have actions in the data plane
+- Actions and dataactions - control - dataplane